-- Diagnosis and management of pain as efficiently and quickly as possible
+- Determine an accurate diagnosis and management of your neuro-musculoskeletal pain as efficiently and quickly as possible

 - Review or implement digital x-ray (CR), MRI, sonographic imaging, other clinical tests (ie: conduction studies, lab results, reports)

-- Provide the understanding and insight to better manage problems and/or pain independently
+- Provide the understanding and insight for you to better manage problems and/or pain independently

-- Manual treatment techniques and manipulative care only where or when indicated, appropriately, evidentially and highly selectively
+- Manual treatment techniques and manipulative care as indicated, appropriately, evidentially and selectively

 - Engage with other medical and healthcare professionals, as well as with various institutions (ACC, Insurance) to assist you